-Bonnefield is a leading Canadian natural capital investment manager that invests in farmland and agribusinesses.
+Bonnefield is a leading Canadian farmland and agribusiness investment manager.
 We provide capital to progressive farmers and agribusiness operators through land-lease financing and non-controlling equity solutions.
-Bonnefield is dedicated to preserving farmland for farming and promoting sustainable production practices.
-The firm partners with growth-oriented farmers and agribusiness operators to help them grow, reduce debt, and finance retirement and succession.
-The firm's investors are individuals and institutional investors who are committed to the long-term future of Canadian agriculture. www.bonnefield.com
+Bonnefield is dedicated to preserving farmland for farming, and the firm partners with growth-oriented farmers and agribusiness operators to help them grow, reduce debt, and finance retirement and succession.
+The firm's investors are individuals and institutional investors who are committed to the long-term sustainable future of Canadian agriculture.

-This document is for information purposes only and does not constitute an offer or solicitation to buy or sell any securities in any jurisdiction in which an offer or solicitation is not authorized.
-Any such offer is made only pursuant to relevant offering documents and subscription agreements.
-Bonnefield funds (the "Funds") are currently only open to investors who meet certain eligibility requirements.
-The Funds will not be approved or disapproved by any securities regulatory authority.
-Prospective investors should rely solely on the Funds offering documents which outline the risk factors in making a decision to invest.
-No representations or warranties of any kind are intended for should be inferred with respect to the economic return or the tax consequences from an investment including a substantial or complete loss of their investment.
-This communication is for informational purposes only and should not be relied upon for completeness.
-Any investment performance data outlined in this document should not be used to predict future returns.
+associated with such an investment including a substantial or complete loss or intell investment.
+In scommination is purpose so in your associated with such a performance data outlined in this document should not be used to predict future returns.
 Any market prices, data, and third-party information are not warranted as to completeness or accuracy and are subject to change without notice.
-Prospective investors should return professional advice before making any investment decision.
+Prospective investors should take appropriate professional advice before making any investment decision.
 In all cases where historical performance is presented, note that past performance is not indicative of future results, and should not be relied upon as the basis for making an investment decision.
-There can be no assurance that any unrealized investments will ultimately be realized at the valuations taken into account in used investment decision.
-There can be no assurance that any unrealized investments will different.
-This document may no be transmitted, reproduced, or used in whole or in part for any other purpose, nor may it be disclosed or made available, directly or indirectly, in whole or in part, to any other person without Bonnefield's prior written consent.
-Copying, distributing or sharing this document or its contents is expressl
+There can be no assurance that any unrealized investments will ultimately be realized at the valuations taken into account in calculating the Funds performance presented herein, where applicable.
+The performance of such investments when ultimately realized may be materially different.
+This document may not be transmitted, reproduced, or used in whole or in part for any other purpose, nor may it be disclosed or made available, directly or indirectly, in whole or in part, to any other person without Bonnefield's prior written consent.

+Copying, distributing or sharing this document or its contents is expressly prohibited without the express, written consent of Bonnefield.